sec-fortress/Practical-Ethical-Hacking-Notes/Active Directory Lab Build/Setting Up Users, Groups, and Policies.md

 ![](https://i.imgur.com/gmBddS4.png)

-The Next thing to do is to set up a group policy, It a policy that will be pushed for the entire domain
+The Next thing to do is to set up a group policy, It a policy that will be pushed for the entire domain, Navigate to your search bar and search with keyword **group** and click on the first resu